SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 4 p.m.

 -----------------------

-The 30-share benchmark BSE index closed down 0.55 percent at 16,371.51 points and the 50-share Nifty ended 0.59 percent lower at 4,905.80 points, as fresh worries over the European debt crisis compounded lingering concerns about slowing domestic growth and rising interest and cost pressures.
+The 30-share benchmark BSE index closed 3.01 percent up at 16,167.13 points and the 50-share Nifty 3 percent higher at 4,851.3 points, as the federal government's move to initiate reforms boosted investor sentiment and on hopes the euro zone debt crisis will be tackled with definite measures.

 Please scroll down to the end of the copy for more information on sectoral indices.